By Tim Lambert

 After 100 AD Bantu speaking people arrived in what is now Mozambique.
 They lived by farming and they made iron tools.
 They were organized into small kingdoms.
 By the 9th century, Arab merchants arrived at the coast of Mozambique.
 For centuries afterward, there was trade between Africans and Arabs.

 Then in 1498 the Portuguese sailor Vasco Da Gama landed at Ilha de Mocambique on his way to India.
 In 1511 A Portuguese called Antonio Fernandes explored the interior of Mozambique.
 During the 16th century, the Portuguese established trading posts along the coast of Mozambique.
-They also took over some of the lands and divided it into large estates called prazos.
+They also took over some of the lands and divided them into large estates called prazos.
 However, for centuries Portugal only had very limited control over Mozambique.

 The situation changed in the late 19th century when Europeans carved up Africa between them.
 In 1891 Britain and Portugal signed a treaty.
 The British recognized the borders of Portuguese East Africa (Mozambique).
 A network of railways was built in Mozambique but nothing was done for the native people.